Enter the

 Ethnic/Cultural Info

-Pineapple sage is used extensively in Mexican traditional medicine, especially for the treatment of anxiety.
-The botanical name “Salvia” is derived from the Latin salvere "to save,” referring to the healing properties long attributed to the species.
-Pineapple sage was traditionally prescribed to help treat hypertension, aid in digestion and was used to cool the body during extremely hot summers.
+Pineapple sage is known by several names in Mexico, such as Mirto, Hierba Del Burro, and Mirto de Flor Roja.
+It is widely used in Mexican traditional medicine, especially as a natural treatment for stress and anxiety.
+Its botanical name, Salvia, is derived from the Latin word salvere, which translates as “to save,” referring to the healing properties that have long been attributed to species within the Salvia genus.
+Pineapple sage was traditionally prescribed to help treat hypertension, aid in digestion, and cool the body during sweltering summers.

 Geography/History